oroinc/documentation/cookbook/how_to_add_entity_event_listeners.rst

 * `Configuring the Listener`_
 * `Creating the Listener Class`_
+* `References`_

 In some cases, you need to update a field before save or before update an entity.
-Doctrine Listerner is the perfect way to do that.
+Doctrine Listener is the perfect way to do that.

 Configuring the Listener
 ------------------------

-Suppose that you have already extended an Oro bundle like OroCRMContactBundle (you can find more informations on this page: `How to extend existing bundle`_)
+Suppose that you have already extended an Oro bundle like OroCRMContactBundle (you can find more information on this page: `How to extend existing bundle`_)
-You would like to fulfill social informations about your contact with some external API infos.
+You would like to fulfill social information about your contact with some external API data.

 First, you have to add your listener to the bundle by the services.yml file.